2023 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2023-S DCAM Dime Value

-The 2023-S DCAM dime in clad composition offers collectors an affordable entry point into modern Roosevelt proof coinage, with PR69 specimens typically valued around $15 in the current market.
-PR70 examples command a modest premium at approximately $20, reflecting the coin’s recent release and abundant supply through annual proof sets.
+The 2023-S DCAM dime in clad composition offers collectors an affordable entry point into modern Roosevelt proof coinage.
+PR69 specimens are typically valued around $15 in the current market, while PR70 examples command a modest premium at approximately $20.

-San Francisco’s proof production employs computerized laser technology to achieve the frosted device elements against mirror-like fields that define its Deep Cameo designation, with most certified examples grading PR69 to PR70.
+San Francisco’s proof production employs computerized laser technology to achieve the frosted device elements against mirror-like fields that define its Deep Cameo (DCAM) designation.
+DCAM simply means strong, high-contrast frosting on the raised design elements — the torch, portrait, and lettering — against brilliantly reflective backgrounds.
+Most certified examples grade PR69 to PR70.

 2023-S DCAM Dime Price/Grade Chart